BDC Hamburger Icon

 • Collaboration: Management is not a one-person show.
 In addition to encouraging workplace collaboration, leaders must work well with their direct reports and other department or location managers.
 Collaboration requires excellent, ongoing communication as well as appropriate delegation and follow-up.

 • Connection: Ideally, managers should get along well with others.
-Managers with excellent people management skills will get more out of their teams and will collaborate more effectively with executives and other departments.
+Leaders with excellent people management skills will get more out of their teams and collaborate more effectively with executives and other departments.
 In some areas, including sales and purchasing, it can be helpful for managers to have a strong network of outside connections that can benefit the company.

-• Credibility: Fostering trust within your company is essential, and credible leaders engender trust.
+• Credibility: Fostering trust within your company is essential, and credible leaders inspire trust.
 Try not to hire people who come off as blowhards; they’ll be disliked and distrusted by their employees and colleagues.
-Instead, look for job candidates who follow up their intentions with actions and have a proven track record.
+Instead, look for job candidates who follow their intentions with actions and have a proven track record.

 Did you find this content helpful?